Mechanization of Production

 WSU’s Oxbo Korvan 930 harvester was modified in Michigan by Ken Engle of Left Foot Charley Cider to harvest cider apples.
 This tree fruit harvester is designed for high density orchards on dwarfing rootstock using slender spindle architecture training systems, with maximum tree height of 10 ft and canopy width of just less than 3 ft.

-Photo: Left Foot Charley Cider, Traverse City, MI
+Photo: Left Foot Charley cider, Traverse City, MI

 Our current high density research orchard was planted in 2014 and 2016, and was designed for mechanized management.
 Further research will evaluate plant growth regulator effects on reducing pre-harvest fruit drop as well as loosening stems to increase harvest efficiency.
-See footage from our preliminary trial harvesting this orchard at WSU Mount Vernon NWREC here:
+See footage from our preliminary trial harvesting this orchard at WSU Mount Vernon NWREC

 Over-the-row Small-Fruit Harvester